Mtanaka77/Water_and_Hydrate_by_Molecular_Dynamics_TIP5P_Simulation/README.md

 We can see random water clusters.
 Afterwards, the salt ions are gradually removed, and the dryrun is continued for 5 periods.

-The dryrun is shown in PDF, "Water_TIP5P_Simulation.pdf".
+The dryrun is shown with color pictures in PDF, "Water_TIP5P_Simulation.pdf".

 ### References ###